-The View From… is a series of blogs where we speak to experts in different professions and gather their learnings and lessons from the small business clients they work with.
+The View From… is a series of blogs where we speak to experts in different professions and gather their learnings and lessons from the work they do with small business clients.
 Ben Michaelis is the managing director of ThinkEngine, a digital marketing agency based in London and Dubai.

 Investment in digital marketing is now an obvious solution for small businesses.
 It delivers a more sustainable marketing route for small businesses to gain greater visibility at much lower costs, in fact, mostly for free.

 We are now in a social world where consumers/clients expect social marketing regardless of your business sector or type (B2B or B2C).
 If you don’t buy into the digital media culture, will you fall behind your competitor who is embracing it?

 Here are some things SMEs should be doing when it comes to marketing themselves.

 Back to basics – know your value proposition.

 Understanding your market is essential and probably the number one oversight that I see by marketing clients.
 The product and/or services you deliver need to be good enough that customers will ‘jump through hoops’ to buy it.
 My advice is to go ‘back to basics’ and look at your business plan and model.

 Define what opportunity you have within your selected marketplace and decide how you plan to segment it.
 You must have something which separates you from the rest of the market, i.e. a unique selling point (USP), your value proposition sits at the heart of your brand and must make a customer or client want to buy from you over another company – competitive edge is key.